sqlitebrowser/website/content/blog/2020-11-09-version-3-12-1-released.md

   - 3.12.x
 ---

-**NOTE** - The macOS .dmg for this release is broken, and is being rebuilt.  :frowning:

 This is the first bug fix release for our 3.12.x series.

 There aren't any "super critical **must upgrade**" bugs fixed, so updating isn't urgent. :smile: